-However, many retailers have returns policies – generally with a time limit – which allow customers to take items back and get refunds, exchanges or credit notes/vouchers.
+- However, many retailers have returns policies – generally with a time limit – which allow customers to take items back and get refunds, exchanges or credit notes/vouchers.
 See below for retailers with generous returns policies.
-This Christmas many retailers are offering special extended refund periods, meaning you have longer to return unwanted presents.

 Provided that you are buying from a UK-based company, you have exactly the same rights as a high street shopper.

-In fact, online shoppers have an extra right – if you buy anything online or from a catalogue, you have a cooling-off period of seven working days from the day of delivery.
+- In fact, online shoppers have an extra right – if you buy anything online or from a catalogue, you have a cooling-off period of 14 working days from the day of delivery.

 1. Anything you buy must ‘conform to contract’